Harry and Meghan receive first baby gifts as they begin royal tour in Sydney

 “It’s OK, he’s drooling out of excitement,” the scientists told him.
 “And he’s just been fed.”

-The duke opened the Taronga Institute of Science and Learning before the couple got the chance to take in the sights of the city on a boat ride across the harbour to the Opera House.
+The Duke opened the Taronga Institute of Science and Learning before the couple got the chance to take in the sights of the city on a boat ride across the harbour to the Opera House.

 There, they spent more than the allotted 20 minutes greeting crowds in the sunshine, with Harry spotting one familiar face in the crowd.